What is Two-Factor Authentication?

-A one-time password sent to your mobile phone and/or email address, to provide an additional layer of security.
+A one-time password sent to your mobile phone, to provide an additional layer of security.
 This may be requested to verify a range of online banking activities such as updating your personal account details on Internet Banking, making Pay Anyone payments or creating a PayID.

 Why is it important?

 2FA provides you enhanced security as it makes it harder for someone else to access your online accounts.

 For example, even if a cybercriminal guessed or stole your password, they wouldn’t be able to perform an online transaction without your 2nd factor.